KCreate/leonardschuetz.ch/server/blog/aoc-2025/day1/article.md

 [Back to the main article](../)

-Todays challenge involved determining the final dial position, given a series of turn descriptions.
+Today's challenge involved determining the final dial position, given a series of turn descriptions.
 The second part had me modify the solution, to instead determine how many times the dial clicked past the `0` position.